Satomili/My-Movie-Watchlist/README.md

 - Remove movies from your watchlist
 - Real-time notifications for adding and removing movies
 - Responsive design for all devices

+## API
+- OMDB API: This application uses the OMDB API to fetch movie data.
+You will need an API key from OMDB to access movie information.
+You can get a free API key by signing up at OMDB API( <https://www.omdbapi.com/> ).

 ## Installation